Morganville, New Jersey: Geography

 Morganville is in northern Monmouth County, at the northern end of Marlboro Township.
 It is bordered to the north by the Strathmore section of Aberdeen Township and the borough of Matawan and to the northwest by Old Bridge Township in Middlesex County.
 New Jersey Route 79 passes through Morganville, leading north 2.5 mi to Route 34 in Matawan and south 8 mi to Freehold Borough, the Monmouth county seat.

 According to the United States Census Bureau, Morganville has a total area of 5.42 sqmi, including 0.006 sqmi of water (0.11%).
 Mount Pleasant, with an elevation of 364 ft, is in the southeast part of the community.
 Land in Morganville drains north via Gravelly Brook toward Matawan Creek, and to the west via Deep Run toward the South River.
 The entire community is within the watershed of Raritan Bay.

 Demographics

+Morganville first appeared as a census designated place in the 2010 U.S. census.
+It contains no portion out of the Morganville CDP existent in 2010 (renamed Robertsville in 2010).